mudcube/goobits-blog/static/journal/2011/01/html5-typographic-metrics/index.md

 **Calculating the bounding-box of unicode**

 I’ve used a simple brute-force formula to calculate the bounding-box of unicode characters for the following text experiments called “getTextMetrics”.
-Once you know the text metrics, you can do most anything ?
+Once you know the text metrics, you can do most anything.

 It’s been very useful to me for many purposes:  Unicode Profiling Project, Font-Family Profiling Project, calculating the “Ascent, Descent, and x-height”, and finding the bounding-box of unicode glyphs to create stamps, amongst other things.